 It’s 2 a.m.
-The alert is screaming.
+The alert’s screaming.
 You’re SSH’d into the server, chasing a database performance incident, when you realize the offending database instance isn’t in your database monitoring tool.

 It never was.

-Someone spun up that database eighteen months ago for a “temporary” project, and it has been sitting on your network ever since, unpatched, unmonitored, and now, apparently, on fire.
+Someone spun up that database eighteen months ago for a “temporary” project, and it’s been sitting on your network ever since, unpatched, unmonitored, and now, apparently, on fire.

 The result is a persistent blind spot.
 You can’t see it, fix it, or observe it if you’re not monitoring it, and you can’t monitor what you can’t find.
 Finding every database on your network has historically required more effort than most teams can consistently sustain.